NETX Local Rules

 - Record scores on the computer within 48 hours of the played match

-- Players may be added to the roster until midnight the day before the first scheduled match in each division.
+- Players may be added to roster until the day of first scheduled match in each division.

 - The captain is responsible for accurately reporting scores.
 If an incorrect score is posted, email the league coordinator with the match # and details